-- 1. Each counselor/activity specialist staff member is entitled to two days off (contingent upon satisfactory completion of ALL staff training modules) and one 36-hour period as a SUPER-DAY off during weeks 2-5 of the camp season.
+- 1. Each counselor/activity specialist staff member is entitled to two days off (contingent upon satisfactory completion of ALL staff training modules) and one 32-hour period as a SUPER-DAY off during weeks 2-5 of the camp season.
 Additionally, an evening off during the first and last week of Camp will be scheduled for staff members as well.
 Days off may be changed for religious convictions, emergencies or to meet the needs of normal camp operation.
 The Camp Director, Associate Director, and Program Director are the only staff members that have the authority to grant time off.
-Leadership time off schedules will be discussed in staff orientation. - 2.
-Your day off will start after evening meeting and will end at camper wake-up the day following your day off.
-For example, if your day off is Tuesday you may leave after evening meeting on Monday night and return Wednesday in time to get your campers ready for breakfast.
+Leadership time off schedules will be discussed in staff orientation.
+It is the expectation that if you are ill for any reason and need a day off that the time you take off for illness is in lieu of additional time off during that week. - 2.
+Your day off will start after your campers are settled for the night and will end at camper wake-up the day following your day off.
+For example, if your day off is Tuesday you may leave on Monday night and return Wednesday in time to get your campers ready for breakfast.
 You do not need to leave campus on your days off, but you do need to let the office know which meals you are eating on camp prior to your scheduled time off.
 You will need to sign in/out any time you leave campus. - 3.
 "On duty" as stated is interpreted as having specific scheduled responsibilities for activities or campers. - 4.
 Staff members not leaving camp on their day off are required to follow all camp policies and be ready to respond in case of an emergency. - 5.
 A staff member cannot take time off if that staff member has responsibilities that have not been completed. - 6.
 Any other time off or absence from camp must be arranged in advance with the Camp Director.